mail unicampaniaunicampania webcerca

 Extensive use will be made of a teaching model based on dialogue with students and on the (also written) assessment of learning.

-Evaluation methods
+Assessment methods

 Oral exam.The assessment of preparation will be oral.
 The questions for the assessment may vary from a minimum of three to a maximum of five.
 The number also depends on the candidate's ability to connect themes and historical moments.
 For this reason, it is not possible to establish a minimum duration, while it is considered appropriate to set, even if only as a guideline, a maximum exam time of 30 minutes.
 The highest grade will be awarded to those who, demonstrating excellent preparation, demonstrate a critical eye appropriate to the complexity of the discipline, characterized by diachrony and comparison.
 Honors are reserved for those who combine the aforementioned skills with a thorough command of the expressive means.
 The same criteria will be used for intermediate evaluations and for passing grades.